triangledirt/books/RAPE!.md

 The poor fucking dog looks hungry.
 Maybe stinky faggot is right: this is no place to hold a dog.

 I do a search for "girls being tortured" and get a lot of stuff back.
 Man, you are some disgusting fucks.
 It's all fake but there's this one on a boat that looks like it's real.
 Some stuff I never would have thought to search for, a girl with a manual blender up her puss and they're turning the handle.
-Girls getting cut with razor blades---looks real.
+Girls getting cut with razor blades—looks real.
 I try to think of myself cutting a bitch with a razor blade but I can't..I like straight sex.
 You have to be really bored to get off on cutting a bitch up, but respect, if that's what gets you off.

 I do a search for "bitch with a baseball bat up her cooter" and I get it, one hit.
 Some sick fucks stuck a baseball bat up a bitch's cooter and put that picture on the internet.